-In September, I had the opportunity to visit Västerbotten, a county in the southern part of Lapland, as part of a hosted trip ahead of the Adventure Travel World Summit in Gothenburg.
+In September, I had the opportunity to visit Västerbotten, a county in the southern part of Lapland (below the Arctic Circle), as part of a hosted trip ahead of the Adventure Travel World Summit in Gothenburg.

-Our base for adventure in northern Sweden was the Granö Beckasin lodge, which features a variety of accommodation, including tree houses, cottages, an eco-hotel, and campsites.
+Our base for adventure in northern Sweden was the Granö Beckasin lodge, which features a variety of accommodations in natural surroundings, including treehouses, cottages, an eco-hotel, and campsites.

-This was a part of Europe I'd never experienced, and it brought with it many new foods to try.
+This was a part of Europe I'd never experienced, bringing many new foods to try.

 Native Meat and Fish